 Introduction: Build Your Own Adirondack Chair Plans

 It is really important to protect your hearing when using power tools; people do not take this seriously enough.
 It's not just deafness which can occur, tinnitus can be the result of prolonged exposure to drills and sanders.
 Wear a good pair of PPE ear plugs such as my ZenPlugs.
 I developed these because I found ear plugs uncomfortable and didn't stay in for long enough to protect me against noise.
 They are antibacterial so help prevent ear infections and are connected on a cord so you don't lose them.
+Because they are molded to your ears they are very comfortable and you can easily forget you are wearing them.
 You can get them from here if you need some.

 Step 1: You Will Need